Stress Relief for Caregivers: Boost Your Mood with a 10 Minute Exercise

 Use this quick technique to reduce stress and boost mood

 Caregiving is an incredibly stressful job.
-That’s why it’s important to have a variety of stress relief techniques at the ready.
+That’s why it’s essential to have a variety of stress relief techniques on hand.

 Dr. Sandi Mann, a Senior Psychology Lecturer at the University of Central Lancashire, developed a quick exercise that’s a great form of stress relief for caregivers.